xc20/ELEC574_Assignment2/README.md

 - The activity "walking-flat-surface (1) " is also indicated by the acceleration magnitude as well as barometer values but by different patterns.
 During "walking-flat-surface (1)", the acceleration magnitude starts to fluctuate but barometer values have almost no fluctuations.
 Further, even though the barometer values "stay flat", the level where they stay flat might change, see the example: the time stamp 512 - 1279 with "walking-flat-surface" (1) vs. other time stamps with "walking-flat-surface (1)"

-- The activity "walking-up-stairs (2)" is indicated by: a) the the acceleration magnitude's fluctuations, with the simlar level of flucations to "walking-flat-surface (1) " and b) linear dropping of barometer values.
+- The activity "walking-up-stairs (2)" is indicated by: a) the acceleration magnitude's fluctuations, with the simlar level of flucations to "walking-flat-surface (1) " and b) the linear dropping of barometer values.

-- The activity "Walking-down-stairs (3)" is indicated by: a) the the acceleration magnitude's fluctuations, which are slightly larger than the acceleration flucations caused by "walking-up-stairs (2)" and "walking-flat-surface (1)"; b) almost linear increasing of barometer values.
+- The activity "Walking-down-stairs (3)" is indicated by: a) the acceleration magnitude's fluctuations, which are slightly larger than the acceleration flucations caused by "walking-up-stairs (2)" and "walking-flat-surface (1)"; b) almost the linear increasing of barometer values.

+- The activity "Elevator-up (4)" is indicated by: a) the flat pattern of acceleration magnitude, and this flat pattern stays around the similiar level to the pattern caused by "stationary (0) ", which makes sense since elevator up involves no stepping movements; b) the linear dropping of barometer values.

+- The activity "Running (5)" is indicated by: a) the flat pattern of acceleration magnitude, and this flat pattern stays around the similiar level to the pattern caused by "stationary (0) ", which makes sense since elevator up involves no stepping movements; b) the linear dropping of barometer values.

-- The activity "Walking-down-stairs (4)" is indicated by: a) the the acceleration magnitude's fluctuations, which are slightly larger than the acceleration flucations caused by "walking-up-stairs (2)" and "walking-flat-surface (1)"; b) almost linear increasing of barometer values.
+- The activity "Elevator-down (6)" is indicated by: a) the flat pattern of acceleration magnitude, and this flat pattern stays around the similiar level to the pattern caused by "stationary (0) " and "Elevator-up (4)", which also makes sense since elevator down does not involve stepping movements as well; b) the linear increasing of barometer values, as opposed to "Elevator-up (4)".

--

 Your task will be to compute mean and variance of acceleration for each segment.
 [14 points]